 5. Proof of Company Set-up

-This includes any official documents showing that you have open a limited company in Portugal (LDA) which can have one or several partners or you have the means for establishing a company.
+This includes any official documents showing that you have opened a limited company in Portugal (LDA).
+Which can have one or several partners.
+Or you have the means to start a company.

-You will need to transfer to the business bank account the initial social capital defined when registering the company.
+You will need to move to the business bank account, the initial social capital defined when registering the company.

 7. Contracts or Agreements